- What is Keppel Infrastructure Trust?

 Please refer to Strategy Page for more information.

-KI, a wholly-owned subsidiary of Keppel Corporation, drives the Keppel groupís strategy to invest in, own and operate competitive energy and environmental infrastructure solutions and services.
+A division of Keppel Corporation, KI drives the Keppel Groupís strategy to invest in, own and operate competitive energy and environmental infrastructure solutions and services

 KIT will benefit from KIís continued sponsorship in the following ways:

-Please refer to Key Investment Attractions page for more information.
+Please refer to Key Investment Attractions for more information.